Denmark, SC Demographics

 A map of Denmark's Population by Race

-Of the 475 places in South Carolina, Denmark is the 139th most populous.
+Denmark is ranked the 146th most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Denmark was ranked the 139th most populous place in the 2020 Census.

 Denmark's White Population